 It has connected various stakeholders with healthcare providers and related industries such as insurance and pharma to provide information on a real-time basis for improved patient care.

-Health record management: the design for trust
+Healthcare data analytics and record management: the design for trust

 India has been a little slow to implement technology in the healthcare ecosystem.
 This comprises of large departments and units that rely completely on disconnected Healthcare Information Systems (HIS).
 Overall, the infrastructure lacks standardization and interoperability making it more prone to data security breaches.